Upcoming Public Events

 Billionaires and Town Squares: In Conversation with Evan Osnos and Sarabeth Berman

 A night of hot, fresh popcorn and thought-provoking conversation about the intersection of power, politics, media and community.
-Our guests are the wife-and-husband duo of Sarabeth Berman, CEO of the American Journalism Project, the first venture philanthropy dedicated to saving local news, and journalist Evan Osnos, staff writer for The New Yorker and author of one of our favorite books of the year, “The Haves and Have-Yachts: Dispatches on the Ultrarich.”
-First 50 guests get a signed copy!
+Our guests were the wife-and-husband duo of Sarabeth Berman, CEO of the American Journalism Project, the first venture philanthropy dedicated to saving local news, and journalist Evan Osnos, staff writer for The New Yorker and author of one of our favorite books of the year, “The Haves and Have-Yachts: Dispatches on the Ultrarich.”

 July